Kawaii Cats! An Interview with Shonen Knife’s Naoko Yamano

 The stalwarts of the group are the Yamano sisters, Naoko (lead vocals and guitar) and Atsuko (bass and vocals) with relative newcomer Risa Kawano joining them on drums.
 They are influenced by ’70s British rock, ‘60s girl groups, and New York punk, especially the Ramones, leading to the band often being described as “power pop punk”.
 Their subject matter comes in an array of colourful shapes and sizes, but two recurring themes are food and, you guessed it, cats!

-Ahead of their upcoming tour of New Zealand, in support of their 19th studio release Sweet Candy Power, I got in touch with frontwoman Naoko to talk cats, cats and more cats!
+I got in touch with frontwoman Naoko ahead of their 2019 tour of New Zealand, in support of their 19th studio release Sweet Candy Power, to talk cats, cats and more cats!